marvinscheffold/string-work/README.md

-# StringWorkDom
+# StringWork

-StringWorkDom is a react-like library for building user interfaces.<br>
+StringWork is a react-like library for building user interfaces.<br>

 * It´s core is based on JavaScript template literals
 * It is built with TypeScript

 # Installation

-Right now StringWorkDom is only available via this repository.
+Right now StringWork is only available via this repository.

 To view demo project execute following in the root directory: